TheCSharpAcademy/CodeReviews.Console.MathGame/README.md

 ## Description
 Working console Math flash card game to practice mathematical expressions

+## How to run
+Open solution in Visual Studio
+Build the project to ensure there are no compilation errors.
+Clicking on "Build" in the menu bar, then "Build Solution".
+Run the application.
+Clicking the "Start" button (green arrow) on the toolbar.
+Follow the prompts supplied in the console to play games.

 ### Practice examples
 What Game would you like to play from the selection below:
 V - View Previous Games